luoleicn/udacity-selfdriving-prj2/ReadMe.md

 #### 1. Provide an example of a distortion-corrected image.

-In the above step, I save the camera calibration parameter by pickle, and apply it to the test images(code can be found at pipeline_image.py, method is named undistort), here is one of them:
+In the above step, I save the camera calibration parameter by pickle, and apply it to the test images(code can be found at pipeline_image.py, method is named undistort), here is one of them(please take a notice at the traffic sign):

 ![alt text][image2]